gitApurv/codealpha_simple_url_shortener/README.md

 # URL Shortener

-A simple, fast, and efficient URL shortening service built with Node.js, Express.js, and MongoDB using the Mongoose ORM.
+A simple, fast, and efficient URL shortening service built with Node.js, Express.js, and MongoDB using the Mongoose ODM.
 This application provides a clean interface to convert long URLs into manageable, short links and redirects users to the original URL when they access the short link.

 ## Features